OAuth 2.0

 Depending on which API calls your app needs to make, you'll need to request specific scopes.

-• default: Grants access to most core resources, including orders, rewards, products, campaigns, funding sources, invoices, fields, and webhooks.
+• default: Grants access to most core resources, including orders, rewards, products, campaigns, funding sources, invoices, and fields.

-• team_management: Grants access to organizations and members endpoints.
+• team_management: Grants access to organizations, members, and webhooks endpoints.

 If you're unsure, just use default.
-You can also specify both scopes in the request.
+You can also specify all the scopes in the request.

 Step 3: Create an OAuth authorization request